LookHere/HumanResourcesScience/Resources/Interviews.md

 - What do they know that most HR people don't know?
 - What's an experience they've had that more people haven't?
 - Why would someone want to listen to them?

+The pre-interview research is vital and will hopefully lead to authentic and expert interactions.

 ## Cutting out the average